asyncapi/website/pages/docs/concepts/asyncapi-document/tags.md

 weight: 63
 ---

-A tag is a label or category that helps you logically group related objects such as channels or servers within an event-driven system.
-The `tag` object enables you to group channels, operations or other components based on their functionality, purpose and/or any other relevant criteria.
+A tag functions as a label or category for logically grouping related entities like channels or servers in an event-driven system.
+The `tag` object facilitates the organization of channels, operations, or other components, categorizing them based on functionality, purpose, or other relevant criteria.

-In AyncAPI, the `tags` object is essentially a list of `tag` objects.
-Within the `tags` object, you can define individual `tag`s, specifying a name and providing an optional description that adds further context to the tag's purpose or usage.
+In AyncAPI, the `tags` object is a list of individual `tag` objects.
+Each `tag` within this collection can be defined with a specific name, accompanied by an optional description that offers additional insight into the tag's intended purpose or usage.

-`tags` can be defined in the [`components` object](/docs/reference/specification/latest#componentsObject) of an AsyncAPI document, which enables the reusability of the tags. `tags` included in the `components` object can be re-used by using [reference objects](/docs/reference/specification/latest#referenceObject).
+You can define `tags` in the [`components` object](/docs/reference/specification/latest#componentsObject) of an AsyncAPI document, which enables the reusability of the tags.
+If you include `tags` in the `components` object, they can be re-used by using [reference objects](/docs/reference/specification/latest#referenceObject).

-Additionally, you can define a list of tags you wanna use across the document under the `tags` object on the `info` level and you can reuse those tags under individual components such as `servers` or `channels` allowing you to group components logically.
+Additionally, within AsyncAPI, you can create a list of tags in the `tags` object at the `info` level, specifying the tags you intend to use throughout the document.
+These predefined tags can then be applied to individual components like `servers` or `channels`, facilitating logical grouping and organization of these components.

-## `Tags` in AsyncAPI Document
+## `tags` in AsyncAPI document

-The `tags` object is a list of `tag` objects that can be referenced by [reference object](/docs/reference/specification/latest#referenceObject).
+The `tags` object consists of a list of `tag` objects, which can be referenced using the [reference object](/docs/reference/specification/latest#referenceObject).

-The `tags` object is a list of tags and individual `tag` objects contain some fields.
+The `tags` object is a list of tags and individual `tag` objects, each containing specific fields.

-The behaviour of tags inside the `tags` object in the AsyncAPI document can vary based on the context of the object it is being used in.
-For instance, you can use the `tags` object to have tags used consistently across the AsyncAPI document for logical grouping of components or you can use tags under individual components like on `servers` or `channels` for a specific purpose.
+In an AsyncAPI document, the function of tags within the `tags` object differs depending on context.
+For example, the `tags` object can be employed for consistent usage of tags across the document and logical grouping of components.
+Alternatively, tags can be applied to individual components such as `servers` or `channels`, serving more specific purposes within those contexts.

-Some of the fields that the `tags` object holds are:
+The `tags` object fields include:
 - `name`: The name of the tag.
 - `description`: A short description for the tag.
-- `externalDocs`: Additional external documentation for this tag.
+- `externalDocs`: Additional external documentation for the tag.

-### `Tags` in `Info` Object
+### `tags` in `info` object

-When defined within the `tags` property of the info object, tags provide a high-level categorization and classification for the entire AsyncAPI document.
-These tags that are defined under the `info` object give a global context to the entire application, representing overarching themes or functional areas within the event-driven system.
-They serve as a way to group objects such as channels or servers based on their broader significance, providing a holistic understanding of the application's structure.
+When specified in the `tags` property of the info object, tags offer a comprehensive categorization for the entire AsyncAPI document.
+These globally defined tags under the `info` object impart an overarching context, representing key themes or functional areas within the event-driven system.
+They effectively group elements like channels or servers by their broader relevance, providing a holistic understanding of the application's structure.

 Here's a visual representation of the `tags` object inside an `info` object in an AsyncAPI document:
 ```mermaid